 The U.S. Congress established the Days of Remembrance as the nation’s annual commemoration of the Holocaust.
 DoDEA joins the world in honoring the six million Jews murdered in the Holocaust, as well as the millions of non-Jewish victims of Nazi persecution.

-This year, the Holocaust Days of Remembrance week was observed from April 4 –11, 2021.
-Holocaust Remembrance Day was Thursday, April 8, 2021.
+This year, the Holocaust Days of Remembrance week will be observed from April 16 - 23, 2023.
+Holocaust Remembrance Day will be Tuesday, April 18, 2023.
 This day is observed each year during the week of Remembrance that runs from the Sunday before Holocaust Remembrance Day (Yom Hashoah) through the following Sunday.
 DoDEA students from the Americas region will be participating in the Holocaust remembrance ceremony again this year by providing questions that will be asked to the two panelists.

 In 1980 through Public Law 96-388, the United States Holocaust Memorial Council was established to lead the nation in commemorating the Holocaust, and to raise private funds for the United States Holocaust Memorial Museum.
 The Council consists of 55 members, who serve for five-year terms, and are appointed by the President.
 Additionally, five members each from the Senate and House of Representatives, and three ex-officio members from the Departments of Education, Interior, and State complete the Council.

 The 2023 theme Rays of Hope is a testament to the resiliency of Holocaust survivors, a tribute to their protectors and liberators, and a memorial to the fallen.
 This year, we pay tribute to two Holocaust survivors, Peter Gorog and Manny Mandel.